 An eye care emergency is a frightening experience, since your eyes are delicate and you may fear your vision is at risk.
-Thankfully, the team of experienced eye doctors at Anwar Eye Center in Moundsville and Sutton, West Virginia, is available for emergency appointments to treat foreign bodies, allergic reactions, injuries, and more.
+Thankfully, the team of experienced eye doctors at Anwar Eye Center in Moundsville, West Virginia, is available for emergency appointments to treat foreign bodies, allergic reactions, injuries, and more.
 If you’re experiencing an eye emergency, call or get a ride to the office and the team makes every effort to fit you in.

 It’s an emergency if you have a foreign object in your eye, get chemicals in your eye, or experience an injury or burn in or near your eye.
 You may also need emergency care if you have an allergic reaction.

 As a general rule, if your eyes are swollen, red, or painful, you should get medical attention right away.
 Symptoms of eye emergencies include:

 Emergency eye care can prevent lasting damage to your eyes.
 Though only your doctor can determine your risk of permanent vision loss, it’s better to be safe than sorry, and you shouldn’t try to treat the problem yourself at home.

 An eye emergency is a frightening experience, and it’s understandable that you’d feel tempted to treat it yourself when the discomfort is overwhelming and you worry about your vision.
 To avoid serious complications in the event of an emergency, you should never:

 In the event of an emergency, the team at Anwar Eye Center accommodates you as soon as possible.